WebRTC Leak Test

 - Check the option marked Hide my local IP address over WebRTC connections

-*Disabling WebRTC probably won’t affect your normal web browsing experience.
-That’s because most websites don’t depend on WebRTC… yet.
-But in the future, as WebRTC gains more widespread adoption, you may notice that some functionality is missing from certain websites if you choose to disable it completely.
+*Disabling WebRTC probably won’t affect normal web browsing.
+Most websites don’t depend on it… yet.
+But as WebRTC becomes more popular, the functionality of certain sites may decline if you disable it completely.

 What if I’m connected to ExpressVPN, and I still see a WebRTC leak on this page?